andreyyarigin/OHLC-trendlines-finder/README.md

 # OHLC Trendlines Finder
-It is quite common to see stock market charts with "trendlines" that are not actually trendlines.
-For novice traders, who often perceive various patterns on the charts (such as "diamond", "head-and-shoulders", "teacup" and other patterns that might eventually play out), it is easy to connect some extreme points on the chart and label it as a "trendline".

-In this project, I explain what **Correct Trendlines** are and provide Python code for identifying correct trendlines in OHLC data.
+In this project, I explain what **Correct Trendline** is and provide Python code for identifying correct trendlines in OHLC data.

 ![Screenshot 2024-08-23 at 20 49 17](https://github.com/user-attachments/assets/aad153fb-ca31-436a-8be0-e02163bb6f75)

-## Rules for identifying true trends and constructing correct trendlines
+## Rules for identifying _true trends_ and constructing _correct trendlines_

 ### Constructing Trend Intervals

 A *Trend* is a tendency of directional change.
 In the context of describing price movement using OHLC data, a trend is defined by a *Trend interval*.

 A trend interval is the segment between two adjacent *Global Extrema*.
 Global extrema are the absolute maximum and minimum within the considered segment.
-The segment between them is the trend interval.
+The segment between them is the _trend interval_.
 The direction of the trend interval is determined by which extremum comes first: maximum (MAX) or minimum (MIN).

 If the first global extremum is MAX, then the first trend interval is a downtrend interval.
 It continues until the absolute minimum (MIN).
 The next trend interval is an uptrend interval and lasts until the following global maximum (MAX) on the remaining segment.